francescodeaglio/ItalianPassportBot/README.md

 The system is described below.
 In addition, a **standalone script** and instructions for using it are provided.

 ## The System

+### QuickRun

+To run the system, you need to obtain the tokens from the police website and then simply run the `run.sh` script.

+To execute the script, two authentication tokens are needed.
+Below are the instructions

+1. Log on to the police website https://passaportonline.poliziadistato.it/
+2. Inspect HTTP requests made after the login (typically right-click, inspect and then network section)
+3. Locate the _`Cookie`_ and `X-CSRF-TOKEN` fields in the header of the REQUESTS.
+See a screenshot at the end of this README.
+4. Copy these tokens into the `cookie_token` and `xcsrf_token` files respectively.
+You can find these files in the `tokens/` directory
+5. Repeat this operation as soon as the site responds with `403` to requests

 ### Overview
 The system is a pub-sub via Telegram.
 The user subscribes to a list of provinces and a series of scripts take care of **discovering new availabilities** and **sending messages to all subscribed users**.